ehsanmok/create-your-own-lang-with-rust/book/src/crash_course.md

 ### Instructions and the Machine Language

-If you want to create a "computer" from scratch, you need to start by defining an *abstract model*a for your computer.
+If you want to create a "computer" from scratch, you need to start by defining an *abstract model* for your computer.
 This abstract model is also referred to as **Instruction Set Architecture (ISA)** (instruction set or simply *instructions*).
 A CPU is an *implementation* of such ISA.
 A standard ISA defines its basic elements such as *data types*, *register* values, various hardware supports, I/O etc. and they all make up the  *lowest-level language* of computing which is the **Machine Language Instructions.**

 Instructions are comprised of *instruction code* (aka *operation code*, in short **opcode** or p-code) which are directly executed by CPU.
 An opcode can either have operand(s) or no operand.
 For example, in a 8-bits machine where instructions are 8-bits an opcode *load* is defined by the 4-bits **0011** following by the second 4-bits as operand with **0101** make up an instruction **00110101** in the Machine Language while the opcode for *incrementing by 1* of the previously loaded value could be **1000** with no operand.